Pneumonia in Children

 How can I help prevent pneumonia in my child?

 Pneumococcal pneumonia can be prevented with a vaccine that protects against 13 types of pneumococcal pneumonia.
 Doctors recommend that children get a series of shots beginning at age 2 months.
 Talk with your child’s healthcare provider about this vaccine.
 Another vaccine is available for children older than 2 years who are at increased risk for pneumonia.
-Talk with your child's healthcare to see if it is recommended for your child.
+Talk with your child's healthcare provider to see if it is recommended for your child.
 Also make sure your child is up-to-date on all vaccines, including the yearly flu shot.
 Pneumonia can occur after illnesses such as whooping cough and the flu.

 You can also help your child prevent pneumonia with good hygiene.
 Teach your child to cover their nose and mouth when coughing or sneezing.
 Your child should also wash their hands often.
 These measures can help prevent other infections, too.

 Your child can be vaccinated against pneumococcal pneumonia.
-There are 2 types of vaccines that can help prevent pneumococcal disease.
+There are two types of vaccines that can help prevent pneumococcal disease.
 The vaccine that is right for your child depends on their age and risk factors.
 Talk with your child's healthcare provider about which vaccine is best for your child and when they should get it.

 When should I call my child’s healthcare provider?